sashaportnova/EMG-IMU-collection-and-analysis-toolkit/README.md

 ## 🔧 How It Works

+### Delsys Connection

+For this Unity interface to work, you will need the Delsys 16-channel base and the Trigno Control Utility software.
+Before running the interface, ensure your base is connected and Control Utility is up and running.

 The toolkit is organized into **three Unity scenes**: **Data Collection**, **Data Visualization**, and **Data Analysis**.
 <img width="914" height="513" alt="image" src="https://github.com/user-attachments/assets/01d972d9-cac0-4539-8c51-5ee0cb51eab8" />